thelfer/mfem-mgis/docs/source/installation_guide/installation_guide.rst

 .. code-block:: bash

-   spack bootstrap mirror --binary-packages my_bootstrap spack mirror create -d mirror-mfem-mgis -D mfem-mgis%gcc@11.1.0
+   spack bootstrap mirror --binary-packages my_bootstrap spack mirror create -d mirror-mfem-mgis -D mfem-mgis

 It’s possible that you will need some packages in your mirror, you can specify them with the following command: